Sign up to avail 15 % off on your first order

 Music Symbols

-Sheet music contains a multitude of symbols that convey how a piece should be performed.
+Sheet music contains many symbols that convey how a piece should be performed.
 The different characters used to represent various musical instruments add to the complexity of the process.
-Memorizing all of the music symbols is another one of the most challenging components of learning to read music.
+Memorizing all of the musical symbols is another one of the most challenging components of learning to read music.

 Knowing How to Read Music Opens a New World of Possibilities For You to Discover